 Coronary stenosis can be treated with the use of medications.
 A doctor may prescribe blood thinning medication so blood can more easily get through a constricted coronary artery.
 If a person has high cholesterol levels, he or she can take medication to lower amount of cholesterol in blood, making it less likely to cause blockage.
 Medications to lower blood pressure can prevent stenosis from worsening.

 The condition can also be treated with surgery.
 One of the most common surgeries for coronary stenosis is angioplasty, in which a surgeon inserts an unfilled balloon into the clogged area and uses an instrument to fill the balloon with air.
 This forces excess materials closer to the walls of the artery, freeing up space for blood to pump through.
-More serious cases of coronary stenosis, such as if more than one artery is clogged, may need bypass surgery.
+More serious cases, as when than one artery is clogged, may need bypass surgery.
 A surgeon cuts a piece of a vein from another body part and attaches it to the blocked area to redirect blood around any narrowed coronary arteries.

 As a person gets older, he or she is more likely to have coronary stenosis, but the condition may also be hereditary.
 It is more common in males than females, but can occur in anyone.
 Having a sedentary lifestyle or being obese puts a person at a higher risk for developing stenosis.
 It can be prevented by getting daily exercise, eating a diet low in saturated fats, not smoking, and seeking treatment for high cholesterol or blood pressure.